ControlledChaos/controlled-chaos-plugin/README.md

 ### jQuery Plugins

 I have included several frontend UI/UX plugins that I typically use on client sites.
+If you don't need them then you can easily remove them and their settings.
+If you would like to replace them with something similar then the infrastructure is ready for you to modify.

-They are enqueued via opt-in checkboxes on the Script Options page, except for Fancybox, which is opted in on the Media Settings page.
+The plugins are enqueued via opt-in checkboxes on the Script Options page, except for Fancybox, which is opted in on the Media Settings page.

 * Fancybox 3 - [https://github.com/fancyapps/fancybox](https://github.com/fancyapps/fancybox)
   *"Lightbox script for displaying images, videos and more."*